NU-CCRG/Getting-Started/04_BackUp_Your_Scripts.md

 * Within your NU Box Sync folder it creates a new directory named after today's date (so you know when the back up occurred)
 * Saves only the files you tell it to, using wildcards(*).
 * File types will vary among users, but commonly backed up scripts include .ncl, .m. .sh, .r, and .py files
-* Be careful not to back up ESM code, as there is lots of suffix overlap
+* Be careful not to back up large code repositories like ESM code, as there is lots of suffix overlap
+  * To prevent this, use a well thought out PATH structure in the shell script

 To create a back up shell script on your machine, open a <filename.sh> using **vi** and enter your desired commands.
-Once the .bashrc is complete, make your script executable using `chmod +x <filename>.sh` and then execute.
-Depending on the number of files you need to save, it may take some time.
+Once the .bashrc is complete, make your script executable using `chmod +x <filename>.sh` and then execute `./<filename>.sh` Depending on the number of files you need to save, it may take some time.

 ```
 #!/bin/sh